Pi4J/pi4j.github.io/content/sbc/x86-arm-riscv.md

 The port targets the RV64G configuration (64-bit RISC-V with the standard general-purpose extensions), and there's experimental support for vector operations (RVV) and compressed instructions (RVC).
 Builds for Ubuntu of Java 17, 21, and 25 are available from [Adoptium](https://adoptium.net/supported-platforms).

-I was not able to test this myself yet, but as you can see on the pictures at the beginning of this post, they are waiting right beside me to be powered on... :-)

 ### Performance and Ecosystem Maturity

-But let's be honest, as far as I understand, RISC-V is not yet competitive with ARM in terms of performance.
+But let's be honest, RISC-V is not yet competitive with ARM in terms of performance.
 The current RISC-V boards like the StarFive VisionFive 2 are significantly slower than equivalent ARM boards.
 We're talking 2-3x slower than a Raspberry Pi 4 running at the same clock speed.

 As RISC-V is a community project, things evolve slower compared to Intel, AMD, ARM,...